 3 Shapes of Bakes: a Sphere, a Cube, and a Shot Glass.

-Each shape lends itself to the most delicious — sweet or savory — bites you can imagine and create.
+Each shape lends itself to the most delicious — sweet or savory — bites you can imagine and easily create.
 Because of their sizes, they make great appetizers, hors d’oeuvres, and of course, desserts.
 Best part?
-They’re the ultimate “single serves” for those counting calories or WW points.
+They’re the ultimate “single serves” for those counting calories.

 They’re the perfect bite made in the Instant Pot — in no time: